greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/zoominfo_1_1.md

 ---

-title: "Zoominfo"
+title: Zoominfo
-description: "ZoomInfo is sales intelligence software that provides a database of business and professional contact information."
+description: ZoomInfo is sales intelligence software that provides a database of business and professional contact information.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/zoominfo_1_1/
+linkTitle: Zoominfo
+type: docs
 ---

 ### About ZoomInfo